R-Type: Release and ports

 The Xbox Live Arcade game R-Type Dimensions was released on February 4, 2009, by Tozai Games.
 It is a port of the original R-Type and the sequel R-Type II.
 It can be played either with the original 2D graphics or with new 3D graphics, and has added co-op gameplay functionality.
-An analogous version for PS3 has been released in May, 2014.
+A similar version for the PlayStation 3 was released in May 2014.

 The TurboGrafx-16 version of R-Type was one of the first games confirmed for Nintendo's Virtual Console.
 The Japanese release for the Wii is split between two downloads, mirroring the original format of the game.
 The Japanese releases for the Nintendo 3DS and Wii U use the North American version instead of the Japanese one, presenting the game as a single download; however, the game was removed from the Nintendo 3DS and Wii U stores on July 30, 2020.

-The Master System version became available as well on the Virtual Console for Japan on May 19, 2009, for North America on November 2, 2009, and for Europe on September 25, 2009; however, due to licensing issues, this version was delisted on September 30, 2011, in North America and Europe and October 18, 2011, in Japan.
+The Master System version became available as well on the Virtual Console for Japan on May 19, 2009, North America on November 2, 2009, and Europe on September 25, 2009; however, due to licensing issues, this version was delisted on September 30, 2011, in North America and Europe and October 18, 2011, in Japan.

 In 2010, DotEmu developed an iOS port of R-Type, published by Electronic Arts, released also for Android in September 2011.

-Tozai Games returned in 2018 and re-issued an updated digital-only release of "R-Type Dimensions", now carrying the title "R-Type Dimensions EX", now landing on Steam, PlayStation 4 and Nintendo Switch.
-Strictly Limited Games released physical copies of the PlayStation 4 and Nintendo Switch versions in February 2019.
-These were limited to 2,000 and 3,000 copies respectively.
+Tozai Games returned in 2018 and released an updated digital-only version of R-Type Dimensions, now carrying the title R-Type Dimensions EX, for Microsoft Windows (via Steam), PlayStation 4, and Nintendo Switch.
+Strictly Limited Games released physical copies of the PlayStation 4 and Nintendo Switch versions in February 2019, limited to 2,000 and 3,000 copies respectively.
 Collector's Edition variants were also issued which contained a hardcover artbook, dog tags, stickers and cards, once again limited to 1,000 on the PlayStation 4 and 2,000 on the Nintendo Switch.

 Reception

 Arcade

-In Japan, Game Machine listed R-Type on their August 1, 1987 issue as being the most-successful table arcade cabinet of the month.
+In Japan, Game Machine listed R-Type as the most successful table arcade cabinet of July 1987.
 It went on to be Japan's highest-grossing table arcade game of 1987.
-Later in 1988, it was the year's third highest-grossing arcade conversion kit and sixth highest overall arcade game.
+Later in 1988, it was the year's third highest-grossing arcade conversion kit and sixth highest-grossing overall arcade game of the year.

-The original R-Type was well received by most gaming critics.
+The original R-Type was well received by most critics.
 However, it was also infamous for its relentless difficulty.
 Clare Edgeley of Computer and Video Games selected R-Type as the "game of the month" in July 1987.
 The following month, Commodore User magazine gave it a highly positive review and noted that it drew large crowds queuing up at arcades.